coderefinery/git-intro/_episodes/04-branches.md

   master
 ```

+### Visualizing branches

-Here is a graphical representation of what we have created (do not worry if the commit hashes are different on your laptop):
+Here is a graphical representation of what we have created (the commit hashes will be different on your laptop):

 ![]({{ site.baseurl }}/img/gitink/git-branch-2.svg)

 Lets try to produce a visual representation of the branches using git commands.

-Try the following:
+Try the following

 `$ git log --all --graph --decorate --oneline --abbrev-commit`

 This was very nice way to visualise the branches and the commits.
 But the command has too many parameters and it is too
 long to type.
-Fortunately Git has solution for this using aliases.
+Fortunately Git has a solution for this using aliases:

 `$ git config --global alias.graph "log --all --graph --decorate --oneline --abbrev-commit"`